Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 CityHealth San Leandro offers rapid mono testing:

-• Monospot test: A rapid blood test that detects heterophile antibodies.
-Results available in about 15 minutes.
+• Monospot test: A rapid blood test that finds antibodies.
+Results come in about 15 minutes.

-• Complete blood count (CBC): Checks for elevated white blood cells and atypical lymphocytes, which are characteristic of mono
+• Complete blood count (CBC): Checks for high white blood cells and atypical lymphocytes

-• Strep test: Often done simultaneously to rule out strep throat, which has similar symptoms
+• Strep test: Often done at the same time to rule out strep throat

-The CDC notes that monospot tests can be falsely negative in the first week of illness, so your provider may recommend retesting if symptoms persist.
+According to the CDC, monospot tests can be negative in the first week.
+So your provider may suggest retesting if symptoms continue.

 Walk-in or book online

 CityHealth San Leandro is open 7 days a week.
-Book an appointment or walk in — no referral needed.
+Book an appointment or walk in for mono testing and care.

 Treatment for Mono